 Most of the issues with the Health Insurance Marketplace have been fixed as of December 1st, 2013.
 You can get the latest update on the status of the ObamaCare Website here.

 The health insurance marketplace is for uninsured Americans looking for private individual and family plans and those eligible for cost assistance.
-The roughly 80% percent of Americans who already have health insurance either through an employer, privately or through a government program like Medicare or Medicaid not much will change when their State's health insurance marketplace opened on October 1st, 2013.
+The roughly 80% percent of Americans who already have health insurance either through an employer, privately or through a government program like Medicare or Medicaid not much will change under the Affordable Care Act.

 • If you don't have insurance and don't have access to affordable, quality employer based insurance you can use the marketplace.

-• 7 million Americans are projected to purchase private insurance on the marketplace in 2014.
+• 7 million Americans were projected to purchase private insurance on the marketplace in 2014.
 Over 8 million successfully enrolled in plans during open enrollment, exceeding goals by 1 million.

-• 9 million Americans are projected to enroll in Medicaid or CHIP in 2014, which they can use the marketplace for.
+• 9 million Americans were projected to enroll in Medicaid or CHIP in 2014, which they can use the marketplace for.

 • The Congressional Budget Office is projecting the rate of uninsured will drop by 14 million people in 2014.

 • Medicare isn't part of the marketplace, so those who have Medicare can keep it.
 NOTE: If you fill out an application on the marketplace and you qualify for Medicare you will be notified that you should apply for Medicare.

 • The 170.9 million people covered by employer insurance won't need to use the marketplace.
 Although many employers will use the marketplace to purchase group health plans via a part of the marketplace called "The SHOP" or the Small Business Health Options Program.

 • The 101.5 million enrolled in government health programs won't need to use the marketplace either.